 THE CTA/KPI DEBATE

-After revising our approach to establish universality, we were met with a trade-off between design and business goals.
-In order to maintain a smooth, intuitive user experience, my partner and I presented a counterproposal to the PMs' original solution.
+The proposed solution wasn't exactly the best UX—we were met with a trade-off between design and business goals.
+To maintain a smooth, intuitive user experience, my partner and I presented a counterproposal to the PMs' solution.

-This alternative gained approval from the PMs, however I wasn't satisfied with the solution just yet.
+This alternative gained buy-in from the PMs, however I wasn't satisfied with the solution just yet.

 FINAL CTA/KPI SOLUTION